JOY6IX9INE/Fitgirl-Easy-Downloader/README.md

 ## Extra

-To extract and copy all download links from a webpage, follow these steps:
+To extract and copy all direct download links, follow these steps:

-1. Open the webpage where you want to grab the links.
+1. Open the page where you want to grab the links.
 2. Open the **browser console**:
    - **Windows/Linux:** Press `F12` or `Ctrl + Shift + I`, then go to the **Console** tab.
    - **Mac:** Press `Cmd + Option + I`, then go to the **Console** tab.